 Lit.
 "The Hundred Dayer" – a hundred days before taking their matura, (equivalent of UK 'A' Levels - exams taken at the end of secondary education), final-year high-school pupils hold a formal dance.
 This is the nearest Poland has to a Prom ball, but logically, before the exams.
 The date of the Big Night varies from school to school, on Saturdays in late January or February

 While the rest of the Catholic world has Mardi Gras or 'fat Tuesday', Poland has a 'fat Thursday' (tłusty czwartek) in the week preceding Shrove Tuesday, noted for the consumption of doughnuts and other baked products.
 Bring a large number to the office to share.

-Shrove Tuesday in Polish is Ostatki, literally "The Lasts".
-Not content with binging on doughnuts and other deep-fried cake products on Fat Thursday, Poles also do Shrove Tuesday.
-Ostatki was the final, final fling before Lent, when the last of meat, cakes, ale, mead, etc was consumed.
+Shrove Tuesday (17 February) in Polish is Ostatki, literally "The Lasts".
+Not content with binging on doughnuts and other deep-fried cakey product on Fat Thursday, Poles also do Shrove Tuesday.
+Ostatki is the final, final fling before Lent, when the last of meat, cakes, ale, mead, etc must be consumed.
 Expect some sore-headed employees in the office on Ash Wednesday!

 8 March: Women's Day